dandrews/nefarious-linkedin/README.md

 # Nefarious LinkedIn

-A look at how LinkedIn spies on its users.
-In particular, how LinkedIn monitors which Google Chrome extensions a user has installed.
+LinkedIn has been caught using dark patterns in the past.
+However, there's a dark pattern being used by LinkedIn today no one talks about.
+LinkedIn currently spies on their own users.
+In particular, LinkedIn wants to know which browser extensions you use and may even ban your account for using them.

+I'll dive into how LinkedIn detects extensions, and which extensions they are currently targetting.
+I have even built a simple browser extension to expose which extensions LinkedIn is scanning you for as well!

 ![Demo](images/demo.gif?raw=true "Nefarious LinkedIn Extension Demo")